finaldie/skull/README.md

 After that, you can use service apis which defined in `skull/service.h` from a module to communicate a service :)

 ## Share your Service and Import from Others
-Service is designed for sharing, each service is built for one single purpose or solve specific problem, share to others and help people to build the project easier than ever.
+Service is designed for sharing, each service is built for one single purpose or solve specific problem, share to others which help people to build the project easier than ever; import from others, which

 ## Exsiting Modules